I sense that because you’re here, that I can trust you.

 I designed strategies to show companies how to read their customer’s minds by doing something truly revolutionary…talking to them. 😐

 I did all of this, because it was my sincere belief that the tools of social media could be used for good.
-I saw an opportunity to for people to connect with one another across time and geography to find their tribes.
+I saw an opportunity to for people to connect with one another across time and geography to find their communities.
 I saw the possibility of a public forum where we could discuss the ideas and information that could change the world.
 These tools would be used to amplify the best parts of humanity, the parts that the gatekeepers of before rarely showed us.
 It could break down walls, crush prejudice and give us a neutral space to see each other as human beings.

 Day-after-day, I worked tirelessly to get companies to see the human beings behind the technology, and yet day-after-day all anyone wanted to talk about was Facebook, or Twitter, or Linkedin.

 No matter how hard I tried or how much I simplified the strategy, it was no use.
 I had spent 7 years of my life growing an agency and despite my frustration and lack of meaningful progress to shine the light on people, my company did grow…every year.
 In late 2017, burned out, frustrated, and watching social media become a polarized and divisive breeding ground for humanity’s worst behavior, I agreed to be acquired by a larger agency.

 I thought, at the time, that perhaps if I didn’t have to grind so hard, I didn’t have to wear so many hats, that I could fall back in love with social media.